MatijaSi/BULLY-lang/README.md

 # BULLY-lang
 Bully is Ugly Little Language Yerk.

-## NOTE: Interpreter wasn't writen yet, so for now enjoy this README.
+## NOTE: Interpreter still has some bugs and is unfinished...
+But should mostly work.

 ### Compilation